-How to Get Medical Care When You Need It How do I find a doctor or provider?
+How do I find a doctor or provider?

 The Trillium Provider Directory is not included in this handbook.
 A copy was mailed to you with this handbook when you first enrolled.
 If you need another copy, call us.
-If you have the internet you can search for a provider or print the provider directory at: https://providersearch.trilliumhealthplan.com
+If you have internet you can search for a provider or print the provider directory at: https://findaprovider. trilliumhealthplan.com/location

 Some Trillium providers do not accept new patients.
 If you need help finding a provider who is accepting new patients or a provider that speaks a language other than English, call Trillium.
 For routine hospital care you must choose a hospital listed in the Trillium Provider Directory: